xnuinside/py-module-parser/README.md

 ## Parser Output

-By default parser output is a list of Pydantic models with nested objects.
+By default parser output is a ParserOutput model -it is a list with some additional methods.
+List contains inside a nodes from parsed files - all Nodes is a Pydantic models with nested objects.

 List of possible node types exists as enum in py_modules_parser.NodesTypes: